 TRAINING

-New representatives will receive training in safety-committee functions, hazard identification, accident-investigation procedures, and laboratory inspections provided by Environmental Health and Safety.
+New representatives will receive training in safety-committee functions, hazard identification, and accident-investigation procedures provided by Environmental Health and Safety.

 ATTTENDANCE AND ALTERNATES

 Each representative will attend regularly scheduled committee meetings and participate in workplace inspections and other committee activities.
-Any representative unable to attend a meeting will appoint an alternate and inform the chair before the meeting.
-An alternate attending a meeting on behalf of a regular representative will be a voting representative for that meeting.
+Any representative unable to attend a meeting will appoint an alternate from the same department and inform the chair before the meeting.

 AGENDA